microsoft/mu_plus/AdvLoggerPkg/AdvancedFileLogger/ReadMe.md

   INF AdvLoggerPkg/AdvancedFileLogger/AdvancedFileLogger.inf
 ```

-## Configurability
+## Driver Usage Configuration

-This section describes the configurabilities of the Advanced File Logger driver.
+This section describes the configuration options of the Advanced File Logger driver.

 ### Advanced file logger enforcement

-The Advanced File Logger can be configured to enforce the storing of memory logs when setting `PcdAdvancedFileLoggerForceEnable` to `TRUE`.
+The Advanced File Logger can be configured to enforce the storing of memory logs when setting
+`PcdAdvancedFileLoggerForceEnable` to `TRUE`.

 ### Advanced file logger enlightenment